 I guess it’s easy to look back and think, What the hell was I thinking?!
 But when you’re just starting off, you think everything you write is genius.
 You’re simply finding your way.
 What works?
 What doesn’t?
 What’s your voice?
 What’s your message?

-Then one day someone offered me $100 USD to put a text link ad up.
-I took it.
-I needed the money.
 Then a few months later, I got more offers.
 Then more offers.
-By the end of 2008, I was making a steady $1,000 per month from my site via text links and Adsense.
+By the end of 2008, I was making a steady $1,000 per month from my site via text links and ads on my website.

 To quote Robert Frost: